openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
 When received,the Wallet MUST use this nonce value for its subsequent credential requests until the credential issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
 * `authorization_pending`: OPTIONAL.
 JSON Boolean.
 In pre-authorized code flow, the Token Request is still pending as the Credential Issuer is waiting for the end user interaction to complete.
 The client SHOULD repeat the Token Request.
 Before each new request, the client MUST wait at least the number of seconds specified by the "interval" response parameter.
 ToDo: clarify boolean.
 * `interval`: OPTIONAL.
-The minimum amount of time in seconds that the client SHOULD wait between polling requests to the token endpoint in pre-authorized code flow.
+The minimum amount of time in seconds that the client SHOULD wait between polling requests to the Token Endpoint in pre-authorized code flow.
 If no value is provided, clients MUST use 5 as the default.

 Upon receiving pre-authorized code, the Credential Issuer MAY decide to interact with the end-user in the course of the Token Request processing, which might take some time.
 In such a case, the Credential Issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`.